 Prerequisite: Home Economics 351 or equivalent.
-Opportunity is offered for the student to explore at an advanced level the principles of human development and child study in relation to infancy, preschool, and early childhood period.
-Participation in nursery school and home setting is required.
+Advanced study of theories of child development and child study.
+The child in the family and guidance techniques.
+Participation in school and home settings.

 555. PARENT-CHILD INTERACTION.
 (4-2-5)

 Family factors significant in child's development such as interpersonal relations, values, pattern of child rearing.
 Influence of community and community resources available for child rearing.
 Sensitivites and skills needed plus experiences in developing parental competencies.